ushinnary/MPM-rs/README.md

 # MPM-rs
-Package manager for linux distributions for mutual calls of main commands like install / update
+Multi-Package-Manager for linux distributions for mutual calls of system commands like install / update

 ## Usage
 To update your system, you just type :